Medicare Supplement Insurance Shopper’s Guide/Compare Rates

 How to enroll in a Medicare prescription drug plan

-To enroll, you must have Medicare Part A and Medicare Part B
+To enroll, you must have Medicare Part A or Medicare Part B

 Note: You can change your plan during the open enrollment period, which will be from October 15 through December 7 each year.
 Your Medicare prescription drug plan will begin on January 1 of the following year.

 To join, you will need to decide how you want to get your prescriptions.
 You can: